 “I walk here at Heart of the Monster with my grandkids a lot and they always have so many questions for me – creative, amazing curiosity,” said Bailey of Kamiah.
 “I knew I wanted to do something to help all kids better understand the history, the Nez Perce culture, so now I try to offer this yearly for the children of the area and others who want to attend.”

 “The creation legend tells the story of Coyote defeating the monster, and, as he dripped the blood and tossed the heart said, ‘Where this blood lands and with this heart will grow a people.
 They’ll be strong.
 They’ll be brave.
 They’ll have good hearts.
 They will live good lives.
 And these will be the Nez Perce.’
 And that’s where the Nez Perce came from.’”
 (Taken from Coyote and the Swallowing Monster told by Mari Watters, Nimipuu, 1991).

-A recorded message at the site tells the entire story of the Nez Perce creation legend and can be listened to while viewing the area.
-Bird watchers may see wood ducks, osprey, gray catbird, and cedar waxwings in the area.
+At the site, a recorded message tells the entire story of the Nez Perce creation legend and can be listened to while viewing the area.

 For details on programs contact the Kamiah Chamber of Commerce, 208-935-2290 or log onto http://fishandgame.idaho.gov/ifwis/ibt/site.aspx?id=41, or https://www.nps.gov/.